sccn/amica/README.md

 ## VERSION HISTORY

+1.7 - Update documentation for pop_runamica and add test file

 1.6.1 - Modify Windows compilation instructions.
 Intel OneAPI should be tested for Mac and Ubuntu.

 1.6 - Deprecate Comet and replace with Expanse supercomputer executable